gflohr/e-invoice-eu/README.md

 a print range defined.
 You can check that with the menu entry `Format -> Print Ranges -> Edit`.
 For all other sheets, all three options have to be set to `None`.

+## BUGS

+### Report a Bug

+Please report bugs at https://github.com/gflohr/e-invoice-eu/issues.

+### PDF/A

+The Factur-X resp.
+ZUGFeRD standard requires PDF/A compliance for the PDF that the invoice is wrapped in.
+Please search the internet if you do not know what PDF/A means.

+This library creates PDFs solely with [`pdf-lib`](https://github.com/Hopding/pdf-lib) and does some pretty complicated transformations on the PDF to achieve PDF/A compliance.
+This is not battle tested and may fail.

+If you encounter a PDF that does not meet the PDF/A requirements, please open an issue and attach an anonymized version of the PDF.
+What you can do in the meantime:

+- If you have [GhostScript](https://www.ghostscript.com/) installed, convert the PDF to PDF/A with this command: `gs -dVERBOSE -dPDFA=3 -dBATCH -dNOPAUSE -sDEVICE=pdfwrite -sOutputFile=OUTPUT_FILE.pdf PDFA_def.ps INPUT_FILE.pdf`
+- Try to create the PDF again with [LibreOffice](https://www.libreoffice.org/).
+- If the normal settings in LibreOffice do not work, enable PDF/A support (in the General section of the PDF options).
+- If you want to automate the process, you can start LibreOffice in headless mode on the commandline: `libreoffice --headless "-env:UserInstallation=file:///tmp/LibreOffice_Conversion_${USER}" --convert-to 'pdf:writer_pdf_Export:{"SelectPdfVersion":{"type":"long","value":"3"}}' SOURCE_FILE.ods`

+On Un\*x systems, `libreoffice` should be in your `$PATH`.
+On MacOS, you will find it under `/Applications/LibreOffice.app/Contents/MacOS/soffice`.
+On MS Windows, it is probably somewhere like `C:\\Program Files\\LibreOffice\\libreoffice.exe` (corrections are welcome).

+### Missing Invoice Formats

+All invoice formats that are variants of UBL or CII should be relatively easy to support.
+Please file an issue if you need an invoice format that is currently not supported.

+Credit notes and other documents like orders are currently not supported and support for it will require more effort.

+EDI is also not supported.
+If you know of a tool that is able to convert UBL or CII to EDI, please let us know!

 ## License